Samsung/Universum/doc/guide.rst

     * Pylint_check_log.txt
     * Static_analysis_report.json

-First one describes what sources were used for this exact build: repo, fetch target (e.g. `HEAD` or commit hash), list of downloaded files.
+The first one describes what sources were used for this exact build: repo, fetch target (e.g. `HEAD` or commit hash), list of downloaded files.
 In case of other VCS types (such as Perforce or local folder) the contents of this file will vary; the purpose of this file is repeatability of the builds.

-Next two files are step execution logs.
-When project configuration includes many different steps, each containing a long execution log, reading the whole `Universum` log in console may be not that user-friendly.
+The next two files are step execution logs.
+When the project configuration includes many different steps, each containing a long execution log, reading the whole `Universum` log in console may be not that user-friendly.
 That's why when executing in console, by default the logs are written to files.
 This befaviour may be changed via ``--out`` `command-line parameter <args.html#Output>`__.